ibrahim-anas/SPECTRE/README.md

 - CUDA = 12.4
 `` Download the Cuda version from: https://developer.nvidia.com/cuda-12-4-0-download-archive ``

-### Installation from Spectre Local setup Notebook
- All the following installation can be directly performed by the `spectre_local_setup.ipynb` jupyter file.
- - Open the Jupyter File in vscode
- - click on Run all cells to run the intsallation

-`` Note : If there is any failure during the installation through the notebook run the command from the failed cell in the terminal  ``

 ### Clone the Repository
 ```bash
 git clone --recurse-submodules -j4 https://github.com/ibrahim-anas/SPECTRE.git
 cd spectre
 ```

+### Installation from Spectre Local setup Notebook
+ All the following installation can be directly performed by the `spectre_local_setup.ipynb` Jupyter notebook.
+ - Open the Jupyter notebook locally (e.g. Visual Studio Code)
+ - click on Run all cells to run the installation

+`` Note : If there is any failure during the installation through the notebook run the command from the failed cell in the terminal  ``

 ### Install Dependencies
 Ensure you have Python 3.10.14 and CUDA 12.4.
-Install the required libraries with the following commands:
+Install the required libraries with the following commands (Can be found in the Jupyter notebook):

 ```bash
 pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu124